tsnellgrove/dark_castle3/doc/story.md

     - Sword should glow in presence of danger
 - Burt's Earthen Jug and Loaf of Bread are given to Tabitha at the end of DC2 and become the tools of Enchanter
     - Should match description in Enchanter
+- have Cecily and Nana be occasional voices in Burt's head?

 Rough Timeline: